First Interstate Bancorp: 1986 Hollywood heist

-1992 Victorville Bank Bust
+1992 Victorville heist

-On January 24, 1992 four robbers wearing boiler suits and ski mask and brandishing AK-47s broke into the Interstate Bank in Victorville across the street from the mall.
+On January 24, 1992, four robbers wearing boiler suits and ski mask and brandishing AK-47s broke into the Interstate Bank in Victorville across the street from the mall.
 The robbers ran off with US$331,951 in cash and lead the Victorville Police in the longest high speed chase at the time.
 Two hours after the robbery the police arrested Gerry Edward Alexander, getaway driver Jon Harrington, and robbers Anthony Hicks and Willie Harris.
 They were eventually sentenced to 30 years in prison.
 This robbery is the subject of crime drama Rescue 911 and was shown in the episode of the same name.